 To see if you are eligible for cycling accident compensation, please call our Switalskis team on 0800 1380 458, or get in touch with us through our website to find out more about how we can help.

-If you’re recovering from a cycling injury or accident, taking on a compensation claim might seem like it will only add extra stress.
-That doesn’t have to be the case.
-Switalskis’s expert personal injury solicitors will take on as much responsibility for your claim as possible, so you can keep your attention on the things that matter.
+If you’re recovering from a cycling accident, the idea of making a claim might feel overwhelming.
+At Switalskis, our expert cycle accident solicitors take as much responsibility for your claim as possible, so you can focus on recovery and the things that matter most.

 It can feel daunting to launch a personal injury claim, especially if you don’t know how long it will take or what to expect.
 In fact, while claims can take a long time, they are usually relatively straightforward.
 Most of the time, your solicitor will take on the bulk of the responsibility.